yyyooo/yyyooo.github.io/_posts/wetry/en/2021-06-23-Wetry-Hello-World!.md

 Switch button,quickly switch the content of the website to the original or translated text

-## 2 Helping Enter Chinese function
+## 2 Chinese input assist function
 ![image](https://raw.githubusercontent.com/yyyooo/yyyooo.github.io/master/_posts/wetry/common/2021-06-23/20.png)

 Click the keyboard button in the picture above ,to call up the input box as shown in the picture below